kryptco/www/static/src/docs/_posts/2017-09-05-code-signing.md

 You should see a request show up on your phone, asking for your permission to sign a test commit.

-Now everytime you do a `git commit` or a `git tag -s`, Kryptonite will ask you if it should PGP sign the commit/tag.
+Now everytime you do a `git commit` or a `git tag -s`, Krypton will ask you if it should PGP sign the commit/tag.

-> The remainder of the post talks about configurations changes and other tips for PGP signing git commits with Kryptonite.
+> The remainder of the post talks about configurations changes and other tips for PGP signing git commits with Krypton.

 <hr>